Humfreville History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Humfreville family name begins after the Norman Conquest of 1066.
 They lived in "Amfreville, in the viscounty of Evereux, which was held by the service of two knights.
 This family came to England at the Conquest."
-CITATION[CLOSE]

 Early Origins of the Humfreville family